 Waukesha County Executive Paul Farrow serves residents by focusing on the issues they say are most important: public safety, economic development, and low taxes.
 He does this by keeping government small and fostering local and regional partnerships to ensure quality services are delivered to residents at a low cost.

-Paul gives Waukesha County a voice on national, state, and regional issues through participation on many boards, committees, and summits that provide guidance, strategy, and policy to public and private partners.
+Farrow gives Waukesha County a voice on national, state, and regional issues through participation on many boards, committees, and summits that provide guidance, strategy, and policy to public and private partners.

-Farrow recently led a group of private and public sector partners in establishing the Waukesha County Center for Growth, an economic development organization that serves as a one-stop shop for new and expanding businesses in Waukesha County.
+Shortly after becoming County Executive, he led a group of private and public sector partners in establishing the Waukesha County Center for Growth, an economic development organization that serves as a one-stop shop for new and expanding businesses in Waukesha County.

 County Executive Farrow currently serves as the State Chairman of the Republican Party of Wisconsin.
 He served on the Republican Party of Waukesha County executive committee from 2001-2009.